aazaff/startLearn.R/beginnerTest.md

 ## Introduction

-The following are a set of self-test questions designed to complement the [startLearn.R](https://github.com/aazaff/startLearn.R/blob/master/README.md) tutorial.
+The following are a set of self-test questions designed to complement the [beginnerTutorial](https://github.com/aazaff/startLearn.R/blob/master/beginnerTutorial.md).
 These exercises are only meant to be attempted **after** you have finished reading the startLearn.R tutorial.

 ## Loading in Data